frano11/bioinformatics-examples/README.md

+# Repository Overview

+This repository contains curated examples of my bioinformatics work, spanning bulk RNA-seq and spatial transcriptomics analyses.
+Below is a brief description of each file.
+More files and annotations will be added shortly.

-# Mouse Bulk RNAseq Pipeline
+# Mouse Bulk RNA-seq Pipeline

-## NextFlow pipeline for quality control and trimming of fastq.gz files.
+## 1. Quality Control and Trimming of `fastq.gz` Files.

 ### Processes
 - MD5 checks